omniaalwazzan/omniaalwazzan.github.io/_pages/about.md

 ---

 I recently completed my Master's Degree in Electronics and Information Engineering from [Jeonbuk National University, Jeonju, Republic of Korea, (JBNU)](https://www.jbnu.ac.kr/kor/) with research focused on Fundamental Deep Learning and Compuer Vision Applications to Healthcare and Precision Agriculture.
 My primary research mission is to solve various vision problems like Segmentation, Detection, Depth Estimation, and Classification.

 Moreover, I also investigates topics related to Deep learning on Mobile Devices, BioInformatics, Optical Flow and Signal Processing.

-## Funding
-My research work is funded by National Research Foundation of Korea (NRF), U.S. Air Force Office of Scientific Research, and Agricultural Science and Technology Development Cooperation of Korea.
+I obtained my B.S. in Electrical and Electronics Engineering with <b> Magna Cum Laude <b> from [Bahria University Islamabad, Pakistan](https://www.bahria.edu.pk/)(2014-2018 batch).
 I obtained my B.S. in Physics with Cum Laude in 2019 from the [Department of Physics & Astronomy, UCLA](https://www.pa.ucla.edu/).
 During this time, I conducted research under the supervision of [Prof. Pietro Musumeci](https://www.pa.ucla.edu/faculty-websites/musumeci.html).
 My focus was on investigating laser shaping tools for ultrafast electron photoinjectors.
 Check out our world's first demonstration of electron ghost imaging [here](/publication/2018-09-11-electron-ghost-imaging).

-Beyond research and academia, I enjoy soccer (Chelsea F.C. fan), bouldering, video games, reading, and listening to music and podcasts.
-I also have a passion to teach and to share knowledge.
-I am currently planning on starting a podcast in 2021 interviewing graduate students and their experiences.
-Please [email me](mailto:krish@kabra.com) if you're interested in sharing your story!
+## Funding
+My research work is funded by National Research Foundation of Korea (NRF), U.S. Air Force Office of Scientific Research, and Agricultural Science and Technology Development Cooperation of Korea.

 ## Updates
 * Pre-print now available for *Diverse RPPG: Camera-based Heart Rate Estimation for Diverse Subject Skin Tones and Scenes* on arXiv <br>